Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress
   * "Propaganda as Provocation"
   * "Strategic Provocation in Domestic Politics"
-  * "What Does Democracy Mean to the Mass Public?"
   * "Measuring Preference Intensity and Its Policy Effects" (with [Zachary Peskowitz](https://www.zacharypeskowitz.com))
+  * "What Does Democracy Mean to the Mass Public?" (with [Jonathan Chu](https://www.jonathanchu.org) and [Scott Williamson](https://www.scott-williamson.com))
-  * "Does Providing Factual Corrections on Immigrant Crime Reduce Prejudice against Immigrants?" (with [Joey Glasgow](http://polisci.emory.edu/home/people/graduate-students.html))
+  * "Does Providing Factual Corrections on Immigrant Crime Reduce Prejudice against Immigrants?" (with [Joseph Glasgow](http://polisci.emory.edu/home/people/graduate-students.html))

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>